Workers’ Compensation Lawyer in Marlton, NJ

 The Insurance Company Reviews the Claim

-Once the injury is reported, the employer and insurance company may approve benefits, ask for more information, or push back.
-This is often when delays, denied treatment, partial payments, or return-to-work pressure begin.
+Once reported, the employer and carrier may approve benefits, ask for more information, or push back.
+This is usually where delays, denied treatment, partial temporary-disability checks, and pressure to return to work begin.

 04